sensu-plugins/documentation/docs/getting_started.md

 #### Organization Structure

+Becoming a member of each of these groups and teams is a community decision.
+You may be invited by any member of the team and the majority of the other team members can approve.
+There is no time limit before being invited into a team and no set amount of work that needs to be accomplished once you are in a team.

+For security purposes though if you have not made any contributions in the last 6 months, you may be removed from a team and can request access again at any time.

+Any membership issues will be resolved by members of the GitHub Owners group after consultation withh all parties and are final.

 **core committer**

 A committer who has read access to all public and private repos including these specific privilages: